Top

 ING Electric Orange Checking Account

-If you missed my article about the ING products, go checkout my electric orange checking and orange savings account review.
+If you missed my article about the ING products, go checkout the electric orange checking and orange savings account review.
 This is a great checking account for college students.
 You can do all of your banking online, which is definitely a benefit for college students, and there are absolutely NO fees associated with it.
-Plus, you’ll earn about 1.75% on your money while you’re at it.
-The only down fall to it is that you need to send in checks through the mail for deposit.
-You may need to have a second checking account in order to transfer money back and forth to it.

 The Campus Edge Checking Account by Bank of America

 So, get on it.
 Go and check out these checking accounts.
 Believe me, sticking your money under your dorm bed won’t work.
-Either your roommate or your roommate’s friends will end up stealing it.
-Watch out with your debit card, though.
-It’s so easy to swipe that thing.
-Make sure you set up a written budget for the month, and take out cash for items like entertainment and food.
+You never know when your roommate or their friends might need some extra cash and decide to help themselves.
+Watch out with your debit card, though – it’s so easy to swipe that thing.
+Make sure you set up a budget for the month, and take out cash for items like entertainment and food.
 Otherwise, you’ll debit card swipe yourself to oblivion, and non-sufficient fund charges are no fun.
-If you have any other questions, feel free to contact us with your questions.

-Check out yesterday’s article on decorating your dorm room on a budget.
+If you’re getting ready to head off to school, check out this article on decorating your dorm room on a budget.
 We also review the best student credit cards as well as student health insurance options and how you can compare them with eHealthInsurance.
-Make sure to check back tomorrow for a look at how you can make extra money in college.
+If you’re looking for some cash to put into your new checking account, look through the list of ways you can make extra money in college.

 This review of the best checking accounts for college students is part of the College Student Money Guide.